async-rs/async-std/docs/src/patterns/accept-loop.md

    stream of `TcpStream` rather than `Result`.
 2. The token yielded by a new stream is what is counted by backpressure helper.
    I.e. if you drop a token, new connection can be established.
-3. We give connection loop a reference to token to bind token's lifetime to the lifetime of the connection.
+3. We give the connection loop a reference to token to bind token's lifetime to the lifetime of the connection.
 4. The token itsellf in the function can be ignored, hence `_token`